 Improve the customer experience

-Many small businesses use consumer data to better understand and subsequently meet the demands of their customers.
+Many small businesses use data capture tools to better understand and subsequently meet the demands of their customers.
 Analyzing customer behavior and paying attention to reviews and feedback allows businesses to modify their presence online and alter products and services to best suit the marketplace.
 There are many secrets to good customer service, and one of those is using what you learn about customers to cater to their wants and needs and improve the shoppers experience.

 Refine the marketing strategy